Ragno05/Morse-Code-Translator/README.md

 to get the script to work, "codice_morse.txt" and "alfabeto.txt" needs to be in the same folder of "script_EN.py"

-created and testend in Microsoft Visual Studio Code
+created and tested in Microsoft Visual Studio Code